genshinsim/gcsim/README.md

 # Getting started

+**IMPORTANT:** Releases are currently broken.
+Please use the web version if you need UI.
+Otherwise (for faster execution), please build/run from source.

 **NEW:** There is now a web version available at [https://genshinsim.github.io/gsimweb/](https://genshinsim.github.io/gsimweb/).
 This is basically just the program compiled into WASM and embedded into a webpage.
 Works the same as the release version but with the downside that it is much slower as it is only single threaded.

-Go to the [releases page](https://github.com/genshinsim/gsim/releases) and download the latest development release for your platform.
-Currently development releases are [automatically](https://github.com/genshinsim/gsim/blob/main/.github/workflows/release.yaml) built whenever a new commit is pushed to the main branch.
+~~Go to the [releases page](https://github.com/genshinsim/gsim/releases) and download the latest development release for your platform.
+Currently development releases are [automatically](https://github.com/genshinsim/gsim/blob/main/.github/workflows/release.yaml) built whenever a new commit is pushed to the main branch.~~

-The archive can be extracted to any folder.
+~~The archive can be extracted to any folder.
 Once extracted, simply run the executable (gsim.exe).
-Doing so should open up your default browser to http://localhost:8081 (If it did not, you can simply browse to this address on a browser).
+Doing so should open up your default browser to http://localhost:8081 (If it did not, you can simply browse to this address on a browser).~~

-**Note that Chrome may complain that the file is not commonly downloaded and may be dangerous.
+~~**Note that Chrome may complain that the file is not commonly downloaded and may be dangerous.
 This is expected as the sim is not all that popular.
-You can always build the project from source if you wish**
+You can always build the project from source if you wish**~~

 For more information, please visit the [starter guide](https://github.com/genshinsim/gsim/wiki/Starter) on the wiki.